Coffee may make existing acne worse, but a few tweaks to your coffee routine may reduce this risk.

 There’s already been plenty of research done to show the relationship between sugar consumption and acne.
 Diets high in sugar increases the amount of insulin released by the body.

 What follows the release of insulin is an increase in insulin-like growth factor-1 (IGF-1).
-IGF-1 is a hormone known to play a role in the development of acne.
+IGF-1 is a hormone known to play a

 Pairing your sugary latte with a scone or chocolate croissant can make this affect even worse.
-Diets rich in carbohydrates with a high glycemic index have the same effect on your IGF-1 levels.
+Diets rich in carbohydrates with a high glycemic index have the

 To make it more complicated, it turns out that the antioxidants found in coffee have actually been shown to improve your skin.
 Coffee is the world’s biggest dietary source of antioxidants.